pangsu0613/SECOND_ROS_AUTOWARE_TRACKER/second_ros/README.md

 ```

 ### Step 2: create environment for SECOND
 Follow installation and dataset preparation instruction at https://github.com/traveller59/second.pytorch.
-Miniconda is used to configure the dependencies.
 Notice that if you have rospy installed in Python 3, you can still use rosrun to launch SECOND as a ROS node.

 ```
-conda env create -n py36 -f environment.yml conda activate py36 source add_paths.sh
+source add_paths.sh
 pip install --user rospkg catkin_pkg
 ```

 ### Step 3: launch SECOND as a ROS node
-Play a bag from KITTI and see the result!
+Play a rosbag in another terminal and start the ros node.
 ```
 roslaunch second_ros second_kitt.launch
 ```

-## Video
-Check out the SECOND in Rviz at [link](https://www.youtube.com/watch?v=sRYLlBgouvI).
-The ROS bag is from KITTI raw dataset 2011_09_26_drive_0005.